LinkedIn is a professional network designed to help like-minded business people connect, share their resumes, and locate work.

 That’s why Jeff Pelletier, Owner and Executive Producer of Basetwo Media Inc, says, “As with any social networking website, maintaining 12 meaningful relationships can be much more beneficial than simply adding 1,200 strangers.
 That’s why I only add meaningful contacts—those with which I have a real relationship, or with whom I would like to nurture a real relationship with.”

 Chris Selland, Vice President of Marketing & Business Development with Easy Lobby agrees.
 “Only link to those you actually know,” says Chris.
 “In other words, don’t link for the sake of linking as it does nothing for you, your business, or your contacts.
-Linking for the sake of linking is actually detrimental to the value of the system because when you have a real connection to make, either on your own or on someone else’s behalf, those ‘unknowns’ get in the way.
-You want to link to those you actually know are on target with your business goals.”
+Linking for the sake of linking is detrimental to the value of the system because when you have a real connection to make, either on your own or on someone else’s behalf, those ‘unknowns’ get in the way.
+You want to link to those you know are on target with your business goals.”

 6. Engage In Q&A’s

 Whenever you read business marketing books, one of the first things they always suggest—when growing one’s business—is to “become the expert” in your field.

 Today, with so many “experts” it can often be difficult to weed out the professionals with true experience from the wannabes who lack experience but talk a good game.
 That’s why it’s important to let others know that you don’t just “talk the talk” but you also “walk the talk”.
 And you can do that by joining LinkedIn’s “Question and Answer” section.

 Jeff Pelletier says, “I spend quite a bit of time answering questions in the ‘Answers’ section of LinkedIn in an attempt to establish myself as an expert and to make new contacts.
 In doing so, I’ve actually managed to generate a couple of direct leads.
 This has also been a great resource for my own questions.”